Phon1xeu/-FiveM-KeyLogger-Insert-Right-Shift-/README.md

-# 🔑 FiveM KeyLogger (Insert / Right Shift)
+# 🔑 FiveM KeyLogger (Insert Only)

-A simple script that logs **INSERT** and **Right SHIFT** key presses to a Discord webhook.
+A simple script that logs **INSERT** key presses to a Discord webhook.

 ---

 ## ✨ Features
-- ✅ Detects INSERT and Right SHIFT
+- ✅ Detects INSERT key
 - ✅ Logs to Discord (embed)
-- ✅ Shows player name, ID, and identifiers (Steam, FiveM, Discord, etc.)
+- ✅ Shows player name and ID only (no IP, no identifiers)
 - ✅ Plug & Play resource

 ---